 CONCURRENT MAJOR PROGRAM--A program is available for students to obtain in five academic years of study a bachelor of arts awarded by the College of the Liberal Arts and a bachelor of science by the College of Engineering or the College of Earth and Mineral Sciences.
 This program permits students to obtain a liberal education as well as technical preparation for a career.
 For more information, see the entries in the Majors section of this bulletin under LIBERAL ARTS AND EARTH AND MINERAL SCIENCES CONCURRENT MAJOR PROGRAM or LIBERAL ARTS AND ENGINEERING CONCURRENT MAJOR PROGRAM.

-CHRISTOPHER LONG, Associate Dean for Undergraduate Education, in charge
+CHRISTOPHER LONG, Associate Dean for Undergraduate and Graduate Education, in charge

 For at least the first two semesters, students are classified as Liberal Arts (LA).
 To be eligible for entrance to a major in this college, a degree candidate must meet the entrance-to-major requirements listed below.
 By the end of the sophomore year, a student must declare one of the Liberal Arts majors described in the Bulletin.
 (Please note: Under certain circumstances, the University may need to limit enrollments in the college or in certain majors because of space limitations.)
 Most majors and minors are administered by specific departments; students who want information about one of these majors should consult the appropriate department or program.
 Most majors in the college lead to the bachelor of arts degree; some of the majors in the college offer both the bachelor of arts and the bachelor of science degrees.